• Skip to main content

 • Don't over-melt.
 You want the chocolate just soft enough to swirl.

 • Add toppings fast before it sets.
+You want them to sink into the melty chocolate so the toppings stick.

-• Chill completely before breaking.
+• Chill completely (at least 1-2 hours) before breaking.

 12 Variations of Bark Candy Recipes